moroen/IKEA-Tradfri-plugin/README.md

 After upgrading to the lastest version, make sure to configure the adapter as described above.

 Then restart domoticz and on the hardware-page, select the IKEA-Plugin, change the IP from the previous address (IKEA-Gateway) to the host running the adapter, and press "Update".

+All regular devices (light, sockets, drivers) should upgrade without intervension.
+The code for color devices (white balance and full color) has been completely rewritten, and on first upgrade the old color devices will be removed and new devices for setting white balanse (WS) and color (CWS) will be created.

+### A note about colors
+When using a CWS (color) bulb, a CWS color selector device is created.
+Due to a known limitation when setting levels in Domoticz scenes, it's only possible to specify the first half of the available colors in a scene.
+Selecting a color from the last half, gives the color for level 100 (lime) when the scene is activated.
+A workaround for this is planned, but currently not implemented.

 ## Docker Installation